-D. Innovating AbD in Clinical Research: Newer Strategies for Inclusion

-As newer strategies (i.e. [policy] modifications or [individual] accommodations) for inclusion are requested, tested, and refined, clinical research stakeholders must be prepared to adapt and advance their service delivery accordingly.
+D. Innovating AbD in Clinical Research: Newer Strategies for Inclusion As newer strategies (i.e. [policy] modifications or [individual] accommodations) for inclusion are requested, tested, and refined, clinical research stakeholders must be prepared to adapt and advance their service delivery accordingly.
 While there may be some strategies that clinical research stakeholders are familiar with, there are others that may be "newer" to them because the technology or concept is new, they are not familiar with the modification or accommodation, or guidance has not yet been developed to support the strategies.
-Please note: We use the example of supported decision-making in the key points below and associated Theme D tools to illustrate considerations and practices concretely for supporting newer strategies for inclusion requested by people with disabilities.
+Please note: We use the example of supported decisionmaking in the key points below and associated Theme D tools to illustrate considerations and practices concretely for supporting newer strategies for inclusion requested by people with disabilities.

-1. Review any relevant regulation or guidance to the strategy

-- Federal: Americans with Disabilities Act (ADA),34 Section 504 of the Rehabilitation Act,Error!
+Review any relevant regulation or guidance to the strategy International: United Nations Convention of the Rights of Persons with Disabilities (UNCRPD) and country-specific disability laws.
+Federal: Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, Error!
 Bookmark not defined.
-Protection of Human Subjects, 45 C.F.R. § 46;36 Secretary's Advisory Committee on Human Research Protections (SACHRP),37 Subcommittee on Inclusion of Individuals with Impaired Decision-making in Research Recommendation 6,95 Proposed Rule to Section 1557 of the ACA.96 - State: National Resource Center for Supported Decision-Making.
-97 - 2.
-Consider the scope for the strategy at your institution

-- Define and acknowledge the limits of the strategy.
-For the example of supported decision-making, if capacity cannot be improved by 3rd party support to the degree necessary to meet the demands of the consent process [e.g., a person who is acutely delirious, in a coma or without a functional communication system to communicate preferences], supported decision-making would not be appropriate. - Collate descriptive information and lessons learned about implementation of newer strategies (e.g., supported-decisionmaking) from other studies and institutions. - In collaboration with people with disabilities, consider when the strategy would be utilized for each stage of the trial (e.g., recruitment, screening, capacity and communication assessment, informed consent, study visits and participant tasks, safety reporting, post-trial follow-up).
+Protection of H uman Subjects, 45 C.F.R. § 46; Secretary's Advisory Committee on Human Research Protections (SACHRP), Subcommittee on Inclusion of Individuals with Impaired Decision-making in Research Recommendation 6, Proposed Rule to Section 1557 of the ACA.
+State: National Resource Center for Supported Decision-Making.
+Consider the scope for the strategy at your institution Define and acknowledge the limits of the strategy.
+For the example of supported decision-making, if capacity cannot be improved by 3rd party support to the degree necessary to meet the demands of the consent process [e.g., a person who is acutely delirious, in a coma or without a functional communication system to communicate preferences], supported decision-making would not be appropriate.
+Collate descriptive information and lessons learned about implementation of newer strategies (e.g., supported-decision-making) from other studies and institutions.
+In collaboration with people with disabilities, consider when the strategy would be utilized for each stage of the trial (e.g., recruitment, screening, capacity and communication assessment, informed consent, study visits and participant tasks, safety reporting, post-trial follow-up).
 For instance, in supported decision-making, collaborate with people with cognitive and developmental disabilities.